onflow/flow-go/pkg/language/docs/language.md

 //
 struct Square: Shape {
     // In addition to the required fields from the interface,
-    // the type can also declare additional fields pub var length: Int
+    // the type can also declare additional fields. pub var length: Int

     // Since `area` was not declared as a constant, variable,
-    // field in the interface, it can be declared pub synthetic area: Int {
+    // field in the interface, it can be declared. pub synthetic area: Int {
         get {
             return self.length * self.length